corda/corda/docs/source/cli-ux-guidelines.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Don't change the type of an existing command line parameter if that change would not be backwards compatible.
 For example, adding a
 value to an enumeration based parameter would be fine, but removing one would not.
-Rather than change the type, consider adding a new parameter,
+Instead of changing the type, consider adding a new parameter,
 deprecating the old parameter as described above, and redirecting inputs from the old parameter to the new parameter internally.

 Testing backwards compatibility